tiddly-gittly/TiddlyWiki-TS-Plugin-Template/README.md

 ### Publish

-Enable github action in your repo, and when you tagging a new version `vx.x.x` in a git commit and push, it will automatically publish to the github release.
+Enable github action in your repo (in your github repo - setting - action - general) if it is not allowed, and when you tagging a new version `vx.x.x` in a git commit and push, it will automatically publish to the github release.